Generating Polygon Differences with the Clipper Transformer

 Map tiles by Stamen Design, under CC-BY-3.0.
 Data by OpenStreetMap, under CC-BY-SA.

 A common task is to calculate the area of parks to assess what grounds maintenance needs to be carried out.
 Of course, this should not include the area occupied by buildings.
-This example builds a workspace to subtract building footprints from parks before measuring the area of those parks.
+This example builds a workspace to subtract building footprints from parks before measuring the parks' areas.

 Step-By-Step Instructions